Standard pricing is determined by 3 elements: the type of edition/server, the type of user license, and the level of support.

 View Support Pricing

-All seats are priced per user per month.
-Each Enterprise Pro seat includes a free viewer seat (up to 50).
+All user licenses are priced per user per month.
 Support is also priced per user per month, with a minimum package fee per month, regardless of the number of seats.
-All subscription contracts are a minimum of 12 months.

-Contact sales for longer subscription terms and special pricing options for volume discounts and other product capabilities.
+Contact sales for subscription terms and special pricing options for volume discounts and other product capabilities.

 To simplify subscriptions upgrades, all changes to an existing subscription plan operate off the co-terminating model.
 When an existing plan is upgraded, the value of the unused segment of a current subscription will be credited to the new plan.